Taxis in Bali are abundant, with one at almost every corner in South Bali and Ubud. Riding a taxi in Bali is easy—but only in South Bali.

 Blue Bird taxis are light blue, with a bird logo enclosed in a rounded diamond, and "Bali Taxi" emblazoned on the side.

 Getting a Taxi at the Bali Airport

-At the airport, taxis are pre-paid at the taxi counter in front, with rates ranging from IDR 70,000 (US$3.50) for Kuta, to IDR 750,000 (US$25) for fares to Tulamben.
-The updated list of airport taxi fares can be read in the link below.
+Taxis at Ngurah Rai International Airport can take you to any and all of Bali’s regions, for a price.
+Airport taxis are pre-paid at the taxi counter in front, with rates ranging from IDR 100,000 (USD $7.10) for Kuta in South Bali, to IDR 850,000 (USD $60.30) for fares to Tulamben in faraway East Bali.
+The updated list of airport taxi fares as of November 2019 can be read below.

 If you want to ride other taxis from the airport, you may need to step out of the airport premises entirely to hail a cab.

 Another spoiler to traditional Bali taxi drivers' corrupt ways comes in the form of free smartphone apps that allow you to summon a taxi or hired car to almost any point on the island.

 Blue Bird Taxi led the way with its own app.
 You need to register your name and cellphone number first, but after that's done, you can summon a Blue Bird taxi as you please.
 Download it here: Blue Bird Taxi on Apple Store | Blue Bird Taxi on Google Play.
 Southeast Asia’s dominant car-hire app Grab also has a major presence in Bali.